-- Program Cost: To be determined.
-The program fee covers roundtrip airfare from Dallas to Lima, lodging (double occupancy), all breakfasts and two dinners, all program-related travel within Peru, and entrance fees to archaeological and historic sites and museums.
-Not included: lunches and most dinners, tuition, and books.
+- Program Cost: The program fee of $2500 covers lodging (double occupancy); all breakfasts, some lunches, and two dinners; all program-related travel within Peru, including a number of guided tours; entrance fees to archaeological and historic sites and museums.
+Not included: group-rate roundtrip airfare between Dallas and Lima, some lunches and most dinners, tuition, and books.
 Scholarships are available through both the Honors College and the Office of International Education.

-- Courses: ENGL 2309: World Literature (Gustafson), ART 4392: Visual Culture: An Intercultural Means of Communication (Alexander).
+- Courses: ENGL 2309: World Literature (Gustafson), ART 4392: Visual Culture in Contemporary Peru (Alexander).
 All students take both courses, neither of which has a prerequisite.
-ENGL 2309 satisfies the UT Arlington Core Requirement in Language, Philosophy, and Culture.
+ENGL 2309 satisfies the Core Requirement in Language, Philosophy, and Culture.
 Honors students are welcome to contract either or both courses for Honors credit.